-I recently aquired a 2,500 page, five inch thick, 1975 unabridged Webster's Dictionary.
-But the massive heft and bulk bely its paucity of architectural information.
+I recently acquired a 2,500 page, five inch thick, 1975 unabridged Webster’s Dictionary.
+But the massive heft and bulk belie its paucity of architectural information.

 This dictionary has five entries for kern, but no definitions for the critical structural idea that spanned 1,000 years of architecture and responsible for every stone church in the Middle Ages and Renaissance.